donhenton/react-sandbox/README.md

 ====

 Use this as a starting point for working on chapters of the [Learn and Understand React JS](https://www.udemy.com/learn-and-understand-reactjs/) course on Udemy.com.
-Taken from https://github.com/StephenGrider Udemy class See also [Learn and Understand React JS](https://www.udemy.com/learn-and-understand-reactjs/) course on Udemy.com.
+Taken from https://github.com/StephenGrider Udemy class.

+See also [Learn and Understand React JS](https://www.udemy.com/learn-and-understand-reactjs/) course on Udemy.com.
 ---